ionathanch/adventofcode-2017/README.md

 Problems that could use some work: 05, 22, 24, 25, 14, 15, 21, 17

 Problems that are good enough with optimizations: 13

+## Dependencies

+I haven't gotten Stack set up with this project (I'll do it next year!), so here's a list of the extra dependencies needed by various files.

+* hashmap
+* matrix
+* split
+* tuple
+* unordered-containers
+* vector